gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.8 - 11-07-2022 =
+- Enhancement - Added two-column layout on lesson page backend.
+- Fix - Cannot read property of undefined (reading 24) issue on avatar URL.
+- Fix - Backend page throwing 505 when deleting featured image from the site.
+- Fix - Course duration not being saved on adding a new course.
+- Fix - Translation not working.

 = 1.5.7 - 07-07-2022 =
 - Enhancement - Shift pages on top of general global settings.